Buying a home is an exciting and significant milestone in one's life. However, navigating the…

-- Don’t forget HOA dues and potential assessments
+- Don’t forget HOA dues and potential assessments.

 - Houses are expensive to maintain.
 Be sure you keep enough in savings for repairs.

-Now that you and your real estate agent are out touring homes in person, you’re ready to find the right house and make an offer.
+Now that you and your real estate agent are touring homes in person, you’re ready to find the right house and make an offer.
 The amount you’ll offer for the home is just the beginning of the offer process; your agent will structure the offer so that it’s appealing to the seller.
-They could suggest a larger down payment as a signal you are serious, or present a contract with few contingencies—again, telling the seller that you really want the home and are not going to nitpick the details.
+They could suggest a larger down payment as a signal you are serious or present a contract with few contingencies—again, telling the seller that you want the home and are not going to nitpick the details.

-The mortgage loan application isn’t complete until the Offer to Purchase and proof of your earnest money deposit are included in the file.
-You’ll also need to provide us with updated pay stubs and bank statements if your pre-approval is more than a few weeks old.
-You’ll receive a Loan Estimate within three days of your completed application, which covers the costs you will incur in receiving the loan.
+You want to start the mortgage loan application once the seller accepts your offer and you deliver your earnest money deposit.
+You’ll also need to provide updated pay stubs and bank statements if your pre-approval is over a month old.
+These items are required before we can start the mortgage loan process.
+You’ll receive a Loan Estimate within three days of your completed application, which covers the costs you will incur in obtaining the loan.
 These costs are itemized and include:

 Plan to wire the funds to the closing agent’s escrow account rather than bringing a certified check.

 The settlement itself involves signing a lot of papers.
-Typically, the seller will not be there; their only role is signing the deed and they can do that ahead of time.
-Once the new deed is recorded at the courthouse, the loan is considered “clo,sed” and you are officially a new homeowner.
+Typically, the seller will not be there; their only role is signing the deed, and they can do that ahead of time.
+Once the new deed is recorded at the courthouse, the loan is considered “closed,” and you are officially a new homeowner.